jkordek1/FarmingGame/README.md

 - [x] Assembly
 - [x] Programming
 - [ ] Final testing phase
+- [ ] Adjust the game points for balance.

 ## Issues
 - Hardware is completely functional, software could use some extra work